Foggy Window Repair in Durham, NC

 Why You Should Repair Your Foggy Windows

-Foggy windows are an indication that your home is losing energy because the windows aren’t sealed properly.
+Windows that are foggy are an indication that your home is losing energy because the windows aren’t sealed properly.
 It’s also usually a sign that your window seal is broken, and moisture is getting into the windows.
 When this happens, mold can start to grow and water damage to occur, putting your home at risk for more damage.
 If these issues are not addressed right away, you’re also putting your family’s health at risk.

 Trust the trained professionals at Glass Solutions to repair the windows in your Durham home.
 This will remove the fog while protecting your home from water damage.
 You’ll also notice better energy efficiency which will make your home more comfortable and lower your energy bills.